 This course develops performance skills for advanced dancers through rehearsals and performances of a dance work choreographed by a guest artist.
 The repertory work is performed at the end of the semester in the semester Dance Performance.
 By design, this course is taught by a rotating group of artists currently practicing in the field, giving students the opportunity to engage with varied approaches to choreographic research and understandings of the body and of performance, as conceived and employed by some of the fields most adventurous contemporary practitioners.
 An audition is required.

-The Office of Recreation and Intramural Sports offers students many ways to become physically active and make new friends while developing life skills such working in groups, meeting new people, and relieving stress through disciplined activity.
+Athletics and Recreation offers students many ways to become physically active and make new friends while developing life skills such as working in groups, meeting new people, and relieving stress through disciplined activity.
 Throughout the academic year, the office supports intramural team sports as well as weekly recreation programs (group fitness classes and personal training), outdoor education and activities, and other special recreational events.
-For questions, please contact The Office of Recreation and Intramural Sports.
+For questions, please contact Athletics and Recreation.